Exception to the rule: confidence-based matching for smarter cash application

 Diagram showing that similar names have a higher name match score

-A confidence-based matching engine takes into account confidence scores across many different categories, like our above example of the Name Likeness Score.
-With all other scores being equal, a confidence-based matching engine would more likely match an invoice and payment with only a small discrepancy between the payee names.
+A confidence-based matching engine looks beyond exact matches.
+It evaluates confidence scores across multiple categories, like the Name Likeness Score above.
+With all other factors being equal, a confidence-based matching engine is more likely to match an invoice and payment, even if there’s a minor discrepancy in the payee names.

 Illustration showing the factors going into a match score and automatic match